-Workplaces must provide a safe work environment, by using disinfectants, by ventilating and cleaning up the working rooms, by reducing the physical contact of employees (e.g. working in shifts) etc. The suggested solution is to enable the employee to work remotely from home.
+Workplaces must use disinfectants, employees arriving from abroad are required to stay home for two weeks and monitor their health.
+The suggested solution is to enable the employee to work remotely from home.
 If this is not possible, both sides must reach an alternative agreement.

+Employment law does not permit compulsory leave, but the employer and employee can agree that the employee will stay at home for two weeks.
 If the employee is unable to work because the employer does not arrange work, the employer is required to pay the employees average salary.